What's keeping legislators from strengthening drunken driving laws in Wisconsin?

 It’s no secret that Wisconsinites like to drink.
 Wisconsin’s drunken driving laws are also among the most lenient in the country.

-State lawmakers have periodically sought to toughen penalties for drunken drivers, but those efforts — even when they appeared to have overwhelming support initially — have typically failed.
+At the heart of both of those realities, in addition to the state’s Germanic heritage, is the Tavern League of Wisconsin, a lobbying and industry group that bills itself as “the largest trade association in the United States to exclusively represent the interests of licensed beverage retailers.”

-Some advocates for tougher drunken driving laws blame the Tavern League of Wisconsin, a lobbying and industry group that bills itself as “the largest trade association in the United States to exclusively represent the interests of licensed beverage retailers.”
+State lawmakers have periodically sought to toughen penalties for drunken drivers, but those efforts — even when they appeared to have overwhelming support initially — have typically failed when the Tavern League has opposed them.

 “It’s just a foregone conclusion: ‘Hey, is the Tavern League going to be OK with this?’” said Frank Harris, the director of state government affairs at Mothers Against Drunk Driving.
 “If not, then it probably doesn’t have a chance of passing.”